Extended Sobolev Scale on Non-Compact Manifolds: Proof of Theorem

-For part (iv), we proceed as in the proof of theorem 4.8 in~\cite{MZ-24}.
-First, recall (see proposition 3.13 in~\cite{Kor-91}) that for all $s\in\RR$ the sesquilinear form~(\ref{E:inner-l-2-x}) extends to a sesquilinear duality (separately continuous sesquilinear form)
+For part (iii), we proceed as in the proof of Theorem 7 in~\cite{MZ-24}.
+First, recall (see Proposition 3.13 in~\cite{Kor-91}) that for all $s\in\RR$ the sesquilinear form~(\ref{E:inner-l-2-x}) extends to a sesquilinear duality (separately continuous sesquilinear form)

 The spaces $H^{(s)}(X)$ and $H^{(-s)}(X)$ are dual relative to the duality~(\ref{E:inner-product-h-phi-reg}): for each $s\in \RR$, the map $f(u):=(u,\cdot)$, with $u\in H^{(s)}(X)$, is an isomorphism $f\colon H^{(s)}(X)\to (H^{(-s)}(X))'$, where $[H^{(-s)}(X)]'$ is the anti-dual space of $H^{(-s)}(X)$.